NASA-ESA Mars Sample Return: Earth Return Orbiter (ERO)

+The ERO will measure the total radiation dose received throughout the entire flight.
+Results will help monitor the health of the spacecraft and provide important information on how to protect human explorers in future trips to Mars.

 Earth Entry Vehicle (EEV)

 The Capture/Containment and Return System (CCRS) would stow the sample in the EEV.
-EEV would return to Earth and land passively, without a parachute.
-The desert sand at the Utah Test and Training Range and shock absorbing materials in the vehicle were planned to protect the samples from impact forces.
-EEV is scheduled to land on Earth in 2033.
+The EEV would return to Earth and land passively, without a parachute.
+About a week before arrival at Earth, and only after successfully completing a full system safety check-out, the ERO spacecraft would be configured to perform the Earth return phase.
+When the orbiter is three days away from Earth, the EEV will be released from the main spacecraft and fly a precision entry trajectory to a predetermined landing site.
+Shortly after separation, the orbiter itself would perform a series of maneuvers to enter orbit around the Sun, never to return to Earth.
+The desert sand at the Utah Test and Training Range and shock absorbing materials in the vehicle are planned to protect the samples from impact forces.
+The EEV is scheduled to land on Earth in 2033.